anorthall/caves.app/README.md

 ### Development environment

 All development is done inside the Docker development environment.
-To set up the environment, copy the example `development.env` file and build and run the docker image from the project root directory:
+To set up the environment, copy the example `dev.env` file and build and run the docker image from the project root directory:

 ```
-$ cp config/docker/development.env.example config/docker/development.env
+$ cp config/env/dev.env.dist config/env/dev.env
 $ docker-compose up
 ```

 Once the database has initialised, the server will be accessible at http://127.0.0.1:8000.
 An initial superuser account with the email address `admin@caves.app` and the password `admin` is created automatically.

 Additional test data can be generated using the `make_test_data` Django management command.
 You can run the command via docker compose like so:

 ```
-$ docker-compose exec web ./manage.py make_test_data
+$ docker-compose exec web /app/src/manage.py make_test_data
 ```

-By default, this will create 25 users and 6,000 trips, although this is configurable (see `manage.py make_test_data --help` for more information).
+By default, this will create 25 users and 6,000 trips, although this is configurable (see `make_test_data --help` for more information).
 Generation of users and trips may take a few minutes on slower systems.
 Please note that the `make_test_data` command can only create users once, as it will attempt to re-use the same sequential emails on the second attempt.
-If you wish to re-create users, you can stop the Docker instance and delete the `data/development` directory, before re-initialising the environment:
+If you wish to re-create users, you can stop the Docker instance and delete the volumes, which will destroy any existing PostgreSQL data:

 ```
 $ docker compose down -v
-$ rm -r data/development/
 $ docker compose up
 ```